 Gary L. Prior joined Tabet DiVito & Rothstein LLC in July 2002.
 Before then, Mr. Prior was a Capital Partner in the Trial Department of McDermott, Will & Emery’s Chicago office and a former member of that firm’s Management Committee.
-Mr. Prior’s practice is concentrated in securities and class action litigation; international and transnational law; professional liability; RICO, qui tam, and other fraud litigation; and general corporate and commercial litigation, arbitration and mediation, including both trials and appeals.
+Mr. Prior’s practice is concentrated in securities and class action litigation; international and transnational law; professional liability; RICO, qui tam, and other fraud litigation; dissenting shareholder valuation cases; and general corporate and commercial advice and litigation, arbitration and mediation, including both trials and appeals.
 Mr. Prior has represented numerous accountants, auditors, attorneys, and other professionals, officers, directors, public corporations, privately held companies, fiduciaries, and beneficiaries.
-His clients include Crowe Horwath LLC, a large international accounting firm; Lyon & Healy Harps; the Appraisal Institute; DSC Logistics, Inc., and the late Dr. Sakharam D. Mahurkar, a successful inventor.
+His clients have included Crowe Horwath LLC, a large international accounting firm; Lyon & Healy Harps; the Appraisal Institute; DSC Logistics, Inc., and the late Dr. Sakharam D. Mahurkar, a successful inventor.

 Mr. Prior is a member of the bars of the Illinois Supreme Court (since 1968), the United States District Court for the Northern District of Illinois (Trial bar), the United States District Courts for the Eastern and Western Districts of Wisconsin and Minnesota, the Eastern District of Pennsylvania, the United States Courts of Appeals for the Third, Seventh and Federal Circuits, and the Supreme Court of the United States.